-In Peru, access to education is high—net enrollment rates in primary and secondary schools exceed 95 and 75 percent, respectively.
-However, learning outcomes are low compared to countries with similar income levels.
-The 2012 Program for International Student Assessment (PISA)—a worldwide study of 15-year-olds’ scholastic performance—ranked Peru last out of 65 countries in math, science, and reading.2 Furthermore, learning outcomes vary drastically by socioeconomic status throughout the country.
+In Peru, access to education is high—net enrollment rates in primary and secondary school exceed 95 and 75 percent, respectively.
+Rates of enrollment for preschool also increased in the years prior to this study, from 53 percent to 75 percent in 2001-2012.
+Learning outcomes, however, are low compared to countries with similar income levels.
+Out of seventy countries that participated in the 2015 Program for International Student Assessment (PISA)—a worldwide study of 15-year-olds’ scholastic performance—ranked Peru 62nd in math, 64th in science, and 63rd in reading.

 Details of the intervention

-In treatment schools, teachers were instructed to deliver the Mimate program in 45-minute sessions.
-Each preschooler received an individual box of hands-on teaching materials containing toys and tools to use during the sessions or during free play.
-At the start of the program, teachers underwent three trainings sessions in which they learned how to organize the teaching sessions and direct the activities.
-Throughout the school year, specialists from Instituto Apoyo observed classroom sessions and offered advice on how to improve the application of the program.
+In schools that received the intervention, teachers were instructed to deliver the Mimate program in 86 sessions during regular school hours between March and December of 2012.
+At the start of the program, teachers received a handbook for implementation and underwent three trainings in which they learned how to organize their teaching sessions and direct the activities.
+Throughout the school year, specialists from Apoyo Institute observed classroom sessions and offered advice on how to improve the application of the program.
 On average, teachers received six of these coaching visits during the program.

-Researchers measured the preschoolers’ ability to carry out mathematical tasks, such as recognizing shapes, counting, and basic addition before the program began, at the end of the year-long program, and one year after the program ended.
-Students were also tested in other areas, such as cognitive ability, oral comprehension, and basic writing.
-In a randomly-chosen subset of schools, researchers also conducted a survey of classroom infrastructure and videotaped mathematics classes to understand the quality of program implementation.
+Researchers measured the preschoolers’ ability to carry out mathematical tasks, such as recognizing shapes, counting, and basic addition before the program began, at the end of one school year, and one year after the program ended.
+In a randomly-chosen subset of schools, researchers also videotaped mathematics classes to understand the quality of program implementation.

 Results and policy lessons

-Short-term math results: At the end of the one-year program, Mimate improved students’ math outcomes.
-For children in treatment schools, math outcomes improved by between 0.11 and 0.19 standard deviations for items related to numeracy and by between 0.18 and 0.23 standard deviations for items related to understanding shapes.
-The program did not affect performance in other learning areas such as oral comprehension, basic writing, and cognitive ability.
+Impact on math performance: At the end of the one-year program, Mimate improved students’ overall math outcomes.
+For children in schools that received the intervention, math outcomes improved by between 0.11 and 0.19 standard deviations for items related to numeracy and by between 0.18 and 0.23 standard deviations for items related to understanding shapes.
 Students scored better on tests measuring their ability to recognize geometric shapes than on those measuring their numeracy skills.
-This may be due, in part, to the fact that teachers delivered more sessions on shapes than on numeracy.
+This may be due, in part, to the fact that teachers delivered more sessions on shapes than on numeracy, due to national strikes.

-Medium-term math results: One year after the program ended, there were no differences in overall math scores between students who had participated in the program and those who did not participate.
-However, students who participated in the program continued to score higher on their ability to recognize geometric shapes—again, potentially as a result of partial program implementation.
-Sustained improvements in geometric shape recognition were primarily concentrated among students in the upper part of the learning distribution.
+One year after the program ended, there were no differences in overall math scores between students who had participated in the program and those who did not participate, though students who participated in Mimate continued to score higher on their ability to recognize geometric shapes.